 However, the process has no reason to over-utilize system resources and since it runs in the background, it shouldn’t bother you for any reason.

-Is csrss.exe a virus?
+Is csrss.exe a virus or trojan?

 The original Client Server Runtime process is located in the C:\Windows\System32 directory.